 Liposuction vs. Tummy Tuck: Which is Right For You?

 There are a variety of reasons why someone may be dissatisfied with their appearance when they glance at their midsection in the mirror.
-Excess weight, skin laxity following a weight loss journey, and midsection changes following pregnancy are all factors that bring Austin patients to consult with Benjamin Eskenazi, MD, FACS.
-But how do you determine whether a liposuction vs. tummy tuck is right for you?
+Excess weight, skin laxity following a weight loss journey, and midsection changes following pregnancy are all factors.
+But how do you determine whether liposuction vs. tummy tuck is right for you?

-Dr. Eskenazi, a double board-certified plastic surgeon at Central Texas Dermatology and medical director of SkinCare Austin, possesses extensive expertise in both tummy tucks and liposuction.
-In this article, Dr. Eskenazi addresses the differences between liposuction and a tummy tuck, and why some patients may consider one, the other, or both.
+In this article, we address the differences between liposuction and a tummy tuck, and why some patients may consider one, the other, or both.

 This post should be a starting point for those considering a tummy tuck vs. liposuction.
 However, the precise surgical plan is dependent on individual patient characteristics and therefore completely customized.
-Keeping patient safety and outstanding results in mind, Dr. Eskenazi begins every patient encounter with an extensive consultation and physical exam.
-He then proposes discussing a surgical plan or range of plans with the patient.
+Keeping patient safety and outstanding results in mind, we begin every patient encounter with an extensive consultation and physical exam.
+We then propose discussing a surgical plan or range of plans with the patient.

 The Difference Between a Tummy Tuck vs. Liposuction